DDN-JGU-collab/AutoIO_FAST24_AD/README.md

 * Used benchmarks and applications

 ## Directory structure

+The following directory structure covers the setup and configurations of all used file systems and all used experiments from the paper.

 The `01_filesystem_setup` directory includes reference instructions how to build, install, and deploy Lustre with the Lustre modifications presented in the paper.
 Moreover, this directory includes reference instructions for setting up BeeGFS and OrangeFS.